kongware/ftor/README.md

 inc(2); // 3
 ```
-In contrast to Haskell the name portion in the type signature doesn't declare the name of the variable but is optional and provides a useful name for debugging purposes:
+Please note that the name portion in the signature is optional and used to name the corresponding anonymous function during debugging.

 ```Javascript
 const inc = Fun(